Myth: Oak Leaves are Killing My Lawn

 This persistent myth is hard to debunk.
 Common scenario is that a home owner has a landscape with young oak trees.
 Years go by and the lawn looks great.
-Then as the tree matures and becomes 30’ tall the lawn has random weak spots.
-These weak spots are gathering places for Oak Leaves.
-The home owner sees leaves covering a dead spot in the lawn and assumes the leaves killed the lawn.
-The truth is the roots from the tree killed the lawn but you can’t see the roots below ground, you only see the leaves.
+Then as the tree matures and becomes 50’ tall the lawn develops random weak spots.
+These weak spots are caused by a thick mat of roots.
+These weak spots are natural gathering places for Oak Leaves.
+The homeowner sees leaves covering a bare spot in the lawn and assumes the leaves killed the lawn.
+But you can’t see the roots below ground, you only see the leaves.
 So leaves get blamed for killing the lawn.

-A fallen Oak leaf still has the look of an Oak Leaf long after it has fallen from the tree.
-Because Oak leaves have a durable outer shell similar to a crab shell that does not break down.
+A fallen Oak leaf retains its shape long after it has fallen from the tree because Oak leaves have a durable outer shell similar to a crab shell that does not quickly break down.
 It is a hollow empty shell of a leaf and has no negative impact on your lawn.

 Of course if the leaves are several inches deep and remain on the lawn for weeks, then you could suffocate the lawn – but I have never seen that happen except where someone raked leaves into a pile.
 And when the pile of leaves was removed the lawn quickly recovered.